derekvanderven/agi/README.md

 Originally published by Derek Van Derven in April 2025, this design serves as a practical, buildable roadmap for symbolic-visual AGI systems using current tools like LLMs, Neo4j, and Unity.

+Also known in emerging discussions as cognitive simulation architecture, multimodal world modeling, or generative mental scene construction — these are all facets of the broader cognitive mechanism I originally named Visual Thought AGI.

 ---

 ## Getting Started